mortbopet/Ripes/README.md

 ## Building
 Since Ripes is built using pure C++ and Qt, all platforms that support Qt should be able to build and run the app.
-Ripes contains no external dependencies and (Assuming you have a Qt environment in your PATH) can be built by the following commands:
+Ripes contains no external dependencies and (Assuming you have a Qt environment in your `PATH`) can be built by the following commands:
 ```
 Unix:               Windows:
 cd Ripes/           cd Ripes/
-qmake               qmake.exe
+cmake .             cmake .
 make                jom.exe
 ```
 Download Qt for Open Source development at https://www.qt.io/download.